samvera-labs/hydra_plugins_wg/Guidelines.md

 1. Plugins **should** provide information on any changes made to the host application that could not be undone after a failed installation.

+1. Plugins should not overwrite classes or modules in the host application.

+  **Justification:** Overwriting classes or modules may change behavior expected by the host application, other plugins, or third party gems.

 ## Installation Documentation

 The term **installation** in this context means all steps required to enable the plugin within the host application.
 This may include, but is not limited to: